 How does an FHA 203(k) rehab loan work?
 Because it's a government-backed loan, a portion of the loan proceeds is used to pay off the existing mortgage, and the remaining funds are placed in an escrow account and released as rehabilitation is completed.

 Want to learn more about secure loan options?
 Schedule a free mortgage review with one of our dedicated mortgage consultants.

 Finding the right loan for your home improvement project

-To help you with choosing the right loan, it’s important to understand your credit score, amount of home equity, and your lender options.
+To help you choose the right loan, it's important to understand your credit score, amount of home equity, and lender options.
 Your credit score will determine the interest rate you receive.
-The available equity you have will tell you whether you’re limited to an unsecured loan or if you’re able to use a secured loan option.
+The available equity you have will tell you whether you're limited to an unsecured loan or if you're able to use a secured loan option.
 Finally, every lender is different.
 Be sure to shop around so you can compare rates and terms.
 You could save a lot of money by doing so.